awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. For **Instance type**, choose a hardware configuration that is compatible with the AMI that you specified\.
 Note that the free tier Linux server is a `t2.micro` instance\.
 **Note**
 If your account is less than 12 months old, you can use a `t2.micro` instance for free within certain usage limits\.
-For more information, see [AWS Free Tier](https://aws.amazon.com/free/)\.
+For more information, see [AWS free tier](https://aws.amazon.com/free/)\.

 1. \(Optional\) For **Key pair name**, choose an existing key pair\.
 You use key pairs to connect to an Amazon EC2 instance with SSH\.
 Connecting to an instance is not included as part of this tutorial\.
 Therefore, you don't need to specify a key pair unless you intend to connect to your instance\.